 Some steps that you can take to change behaviours include:

 - Create cross-functional teams and let each team member share the responsibility creating and maintaining a product.

 - Work across silos.
-Notwithstanding the creation of cross-functional teams, there will still be some functionally focused teams, and some may find their approach frustrating or just not understabd what they do.
-Encourage colleagues to grab a coffee or move desks and sit next to them for a week or so to gain understanding.
+Notwithstanding the creation of cross-functional teams, there may still need to be some functionally focused teams.
+Encourage colleagues to grab a coffee or move desks and sit next to them for a week or so to gain understanding of what others do.